Tokini Peterside: Career

+Art X Lagos

 In 2016, Peterside launched ART X Lagos, the leading international art fair in West Africa.
 Since its debut, ART X Lagos has attracted thousands of local and international visitors to experience the works of the most promising artists from across Africa and its Diaspora.
 The fair has been described as "West Africa's calling card for contemporary African art fairs" and has featured exhibiting artists and speakers such as El Anatsui, Yinka Shonibare, Njideka Akunyili-Crosby, Wangechi Mutu, Bruce Onobrakpeya, Barthelemy Togou, Nastio Mosquito, Godfried Donkor, Zanele Muholi, Nandipha Mntambo, Victor Ehikhamenor, James Barnor, Olu Amoda, Wura-Natasha Ogunji, Modupeola Fadugba, among others.

 Committed to the growth and development of the African cultural and creative industries, Peterside-Schwebig has also launched additional platforms to support emerging African talent: ART X Live! - a dynamic showcase and accelerator for musicians and artists, and the ART X Prize - an annual art award and development program for emerging artists in Africa and its Diaspora.

 In July 2018, Peterside led the visiting French President Emmanuel Macron through a special exhibition by ART X Lagos, of contemporary Nigerian art, as part of the 'Celebration of African Culture' hosted at the New Afrika Shrine in Lagos, to launch the African Cultural Season scheduled to hold in France in 2020.

 On August 18, 2018, Peterside spoke alongside other noteworthy speakers, to a sold-out audience during the TEDxLagos spotlight event at the Muson Centre.
 She shared the stage with legal practitioner Supo Shasore, multidisciplinary designer Ade Olufeko, olympian Simidele Adeagbo and media personality Banky W. amongst others.

-Peterside sits on the board of Yinka Shonibare's non-profit artist residency, GAS Foundation, Anap Jets and EMOWAA (the Edo Museum of West African Art).
+In November 2025, Tokini Peterside-Schwebig led ART X Lagos through its landmark tenth edition, marking a decade of commitment to championing contemporary African creativity.
+The expanded fair, innovative programming, and global partnerships underscored Peterside-Schwebig’s influence in positioning Lagos as an essential hub in the international art world.